 - 50-state databases and reports on family and income support policies from research and policy organizations, such as the National Women’s Law Center, the Economic Policy Institute, and the National Conference of State Legislatures;

-- A cross-state scan of early care and education agency websites and communication with state representatives.
+- A cross-state scan of early care and education agency websites; and

 For information on the data source for each indicator included in the state profiles, see our Guide to Indicators.